Netflix/falcor/model.md

 #### JSON Graph Errors

-When a model's DataSource encounters an error while attempting to retrieve a value from a cereal graph object, it is represented as an error object.
+When a model's DataSource encounters an error while attempting to retrieve a value from a JSON Graph object, it is represented as an error object.

 (Example of an error when attempting to retrieve the rating of a Netflix title from a model)